SciFracX/FractionalDiffEq.jl/docs/src/fdde.md

-# Fractional Order Delayed Differential Equations
+# Fractional Order Delay Differential Equations

 In real world systems, delay is very often encountered in many practical systems, such as automatic control, biology, economics and long transmission lines.
 The delayed differential equation is used to describe these dynamical systems.
-Fractional order delayed differential equations as the generalization of the delayed differential equations, provide more freedom when we describing these systems, let's see how we can use FractionalDiffEq.jl to accelerate the simulation of fractional order delayed differential equations.
+Fractional order delay differential equations as the generalization of the delay differential equations, provide more freedom when we describing these systems, let's see how we can use FractionalDiffEq.jl to accelerate the simulation of fractional order delay differential equations.

-The fractional delayed differential equations has the general form:
+The fractional delay differential equations has the general form:

 ```math
 D^\alpha_ty(t)=f(t,\ y(t),\ y(t-\tau)),\quad t\geq\xi